etoah/vue-ssr-docs/zh/README.md

 > If you have previously used Vue 2.2 with SSR, you will notice that the recommended code structure is now [a bit different](./structure.md) (with the new [runInNewContext](./api.md#runinnewcontext) option set to `false`).
 Your existing app should continue to work, but it's recommended to migrate to the new recommendations.

-## What is Server-Side Rendering (SSR)?
+## 什么是服务器渲染 (SSR)?

 Vue.js is a framework for building client-side applications.
 By default, Vue  components produce and manipulate DOM in the browser as output.
 However, it is also possible to render the same components into HTML strings on the server, send them directly to the browser, and finally "hydrate" the static markup into a fully interactive app on the client.

 A server-rendered Vue.js app can also be considered "isomorphic" or "universal", in the sense that the majority of your app's code runs on both the server **and** the client.

-## Why SSR?
+## 为什么要用 SSR?

 Compared to a traditional SPA (Single-Page Application), the advantage of SSR primarily lies in:

-- Better SEO, as the search engine crawlers will directly see the fully rendered page.
+- 更好的SEO, 搜索引擎的爬虫可以直接爬到全部已渲染的页面.

   Note that as of now, Google and Bing can index synchronous JavaScript applications just fine.
 Synchronous being the key word there.
 If your app starts with a loading spinner, then fetches content via Ajax, the crawler will not wait for you to finish.
 This means if you have content fetched asynchronously on pages where SEO is important, SSR might be necessary.

-- Faster time-to-content, especially on slow internet or slow devices.
+- 更快的内容的展现速度, 特别是在弱网络或弱性能的设备下.
 Server-rendered markup doesn't need to wait until all JavaScript has been downloaded and executed to be displayed, so your user will see a fully-rendered page sooner.
 This generally results in better user experience, and can be critical for applications where time-to-content is directly associated with conversion rate.

-There are also some trade-offs to consider when using SSR:
+用SSR还有以下因素需要权衡:

-- Development constraints.
+- 开发限制.
 Browser-specific code can only be used inside certain lifecycle hooks; some external libraries may need special treatment to be able to run in a server-rendered app.

-- More involved build setup and deployment requirements.
+- 更复杂的启动配置和更高的部署要求.
 Unlike a fully static SPA that can be deployed on any static file server, a server-rendered app requires an environment where a Node.js server can run.

-- More server-side load.
+- 更高的服务器负载.
 Rendering a full app in Node.js is obviously going to be more CPU-intensive than just serving static files, so if you expect high traffic, be prepared for corresponding server load and wisely employ caching strategies.

 Before using SSR for your app, the first question you should ask it whether you actually need it.
 It mostly depends on how important time-to-content is for your app.
 For example, if you are building an internal dashboard where an extra few hundred milliseconds on initial load doesn't matter that much, SSR would be an overkill.
 However, in cases where time-to-content is absolutely critical, SSR can help you achieve the best possible initial load performance.

-## SSR vs Prerendering
+## SSR vs 预渲染

 If you're only investigating SSR to improve the SEO of a handful of marketing pages (e.g. `/`, `/about`, `/contact`, etc), then you probably want __prerendering__ instead.
 Rather than using a web server to compile HTML on-the-fly, prerendering simply generates static HTML files for specific routes at build time.
 The advantage is setting up prerendering is much simpler and allows you to keep your frontend as a fully static site.

 If you're using Webpack, you can easily add prerendering with the [prerender-spa-plugin](https://github.com/chrisvfritz/prerender-spa-plugin).
 It's been extensively tested with Vue apps - and in fact, [the creator](https://github.com/chrisvfritz) is a member of the Vue core team.

 ## About This Guide
+## 关于

 This guide is focused on server-rendered Single-Page Applications using Node.js as the server.
 Mixing Vue SSR with other backend setups is a topic of its own and is not covered in this guide.